lizmat/IRC-Client/DESIGN/01-main.md

 or sending messages.

 A program may have multiple Client Objects, but each of them can be connected only to one IRC server.
+The client object provides these methods:

 ## `.irc` (access from inside a plugin)